 If you are worried about being lonely when travelling solo, consider travelling during busier months, like June, July or August.
 There will be more tourists around, but your odds of connecting with other solo travellers are higher.

 As mentioned above, book tours and encourage drinks or dinner afterwards with the other travellers.
 If you connect, make plans to meet up another time during your stay.

 Book a Global Greeter and enjoy a local showing you around their home.
 Offer to take your greeter to lunch or dinner as they do not accept tips.

 Go to museums or art galleries or other places with opening hours later in the day or evening.
 It helps fill time in the evening when you can feel a little lonely.

-Give yourself purpose and loneliness will stay away.
+Give yourself a purpose, and loneliness will stay away.
 I felt terribly lonely a few days during my solo travels because I had not followed my own advice.

-Develop a routine at night to keep yourself busy, like posting a social media roundup to share with friends and family, write in a journal and treat yourself.
+Develop a routine at night to keep yourself busy, like posting a social media roundup to share with friends and family, writing in a journal, and treating yourself.
 Perhaps a nice bottle of wine and some chocolates to celebrate your solo travels.